kaplanh/kaplanh/README.md

   </ul>
 </div>

 <p>  Hello, and welcome to my GitHub profile!
-I'm a front-end developer who believes in the power of code.
+I'm a full-stack developer who believes in the power of code.
 I thrive on continually improving myself at every stage of the software development process and adapting to new technologies.
 I am constantly learning and experimenting with new technologies and frameworks to find the best solutions to the problems at hand. </p>

 <picture> <img src="https://www.aalpha.net/wp-content/uploads/2020/12/full-stack-development.gif" align="right"  width = 450px /> </picture> <br>